kuetena1/Aviation-Accident-EDA/README.md

-This analysis aims to provide meaningful insights related to the NTSB civil aviation accident causes, patterns, and outcomes. with the ultimate purpose of improving the quality and safety of traveling by air fly. the dataset was provided by Kaggle [here](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses/data)
+This analysis aims to provide meaningful insights into the causes, patterns, and outcomes of civil aviation accidents in the NTSB.
+The ultimate purpose is to improve the quality and safety of air-flight travel.
+The dataset was provided by Kaggle [here](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses/data)
-The NTSB aviation accident database contains information from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
+The NTSB aviation accident database contains information about civil aviation accidents and selected incidents within the United States, its territories and possessions, and international waters from 1962 and later.

 ## steps followed by the analysis?
 ### Loading and Inspection of the dataset